-Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a Not applicable.
-For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Not applicable.
-Servicing PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road network; AO7.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. n/a Not applicable. (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on adjoining sensitive land AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments AO6.6 Where involving an accommodation activity, internal roads facilitate unobstructed access to every dwelling, accommodation unit, accommodation site and building by emergency services vehicles. n/a AO6.7 For an Energy and infrastructure activity or Rural activity, internal road gradients: (a) are no steeper than 1:5; or (b) are steeper than 1:5 and are sealed. n/a Servicing PO7 Development provides access maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary Can be conditioned to comply where relevant. network; (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. • Can be conditioned to comply where relevant.

-Perf ormance outcomes Acceptable outcomes Complies Comments uses and streetscape quality.
-AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a Not applicable.
-Mair ntenance ing areas are used and atained for their intended AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. n/a Not applicable.
-AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. n/a Not applicable.
-End of trip facilities Cent Eme prov elopment within the tre zone; Industry zone or erging community zone ides facilities for active sport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not applicable. (a) (b) (c) meet the anticipated demand generated from the use; comprise secure and convenient bicycle parking and storage; and provide end of trip facilities for all active transport users.
-AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments adjoining sensitive land uses and streetscape quality.
+AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. • Can be conditioned to comply where relevant.
+Maiı ntenance mair king areas are used and ntained for their intended pose.
+AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. • Will comply.
+AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. • Can be conditioned to comply where relevant.
+End of trip facilities zone Eme prov elopment within the Centre AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a (a) (b) meet the anticipated demand generated from the use; comprise secure and convenient bicycle parking and storage; and provide end of trip facilities for all active transport users.
+AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a If fo r Educational establishing nent or Child care centre where involving more than 100